 When women are getting their own care, they’re also prodding the men in their lives to do the same; it’s the major reason married men tend to see doctors more frequently than unmarried men.
 In fact, the Cleveland Clinic survey found that a fifth of men who get themselves to the doctor do so because a wife or partner insisted on it.

 Dr. Faysal A. Yafi, assistant professor of urology and director of men’s health for UC Irvine Health’s Center for Urological Care, said he’s noticed the same thing.
-Yafi and Dr. Dennis R. Long, a UC Irvine Health Medical Group internist, find that men seem more concerned about missing work for medical appointments.
+Yafi finds that men seem more concerned about missing work for medical appointments.

-“Men always talk about how busy they are and their time constraints,” Long said.
+“Men always talk about how busy they are and their time constraints,” Chan said.
 “Most men don’t even have a regular doctor they see, or a relationship with a doctor they trust.”

 Struggling with talking openly